bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 Click on 'Change or Upgrade' and licenses available on sellacious will open.

-Select the license you want to activate and click on it and purchase the license.
+Select the license you want to activate, click on it and purchase the license.